s7manth/tp/docs/UserGuide.md

 The file format, including choice of headers, must be adhered to for the command to work.
 Excel sheets downloaded from LumiNUS have 2 additional rows preceding the row containing the column headers that are included in the required CSV format.
 Hence, if you were to create your own CSV file, these additional rows are required as well.<br>
-A sample csv file can be found [here].
+A sample csv file can be found [here](https://github.com/AY2122S2-CS2103T-W12-1/tp/blob/master/src/test/data/ImportCsvTest/second-sample-tutorial-data.csv).
 As such, be careful not to corrupt your csv file before importing to TAilor - something that can result from writing anything or adding information that does not abide by the expected format in the file.
 </div>

 #### Editing a student : `edit`